ronhoover97/ReadMe-Generator/README.md

 ## Description

-An applcation for the creation of a professional readme much easier.
+An application for the creation of a professional readme much easier.

 ## Table of Contents